90th/AntiCrack-cpp/README.md

 AntiCrack-cpp is a C++ library designed to provide anti-virtualization and anti-debugging capabilities for your applications.
 While it may not prevent determined attackers from reverse engineering or cracking your software entirely, it offers a set of foolproof examples to enhance the security of your code.

+**it's important to note that no security solution can completely prevent determined attackers**.

 ## Features

 - **Anti-Debugging Checks:** Prevent debugging attempts by detecting various debuggers and debugging techniques.